Late-cycle markets can unnerve high-income investors. But we see ways to generate a healthy level of income while potentially decreasing overall risk.

 Instead, investors should consider globalizing their high-income strategies and looking for opportunities across fixed-income sectors.
 This diversifies a portfolio, increasing income potential and reducing downside risk.
 Both are important because the risk associated with “risk assets”—high-yield bonds, equities, leveraged bank loans and so on—can vary widely.

 Take high-yield bonds, a major ingredient in any high-income strategy.
 Over time, high-yield bond returns have more in common with stock returns than with returns on other types of bonds.
-But there’s one important difference: high-yield bonds are about half as volatile as equities and offer more downside protection.
+But there’s one important difference: high-yield bonds are about half as volatile as equities and offer more downside mitigation.

 This argues not for abandoning high yield late in the credit cycle, but for owning high yield to help reduce downside risk.
 In fact, by shifting some equity exposure to high yield, investors can de-risk the overall portfolio while only modestly curbing its return potential.
 We think investors can dampen volatility even further by focusing on shorter-maturity high-yield bonds, which tend to do better when Treasury and credit yield curves are flat, as they are today.